vaadin/base-starter-spring-gradle/README.md

 ```

 Now you can open the [http://localhost:8080](http://localhost:8080) with your browser.

-> If you do not have node.js installed locally, please run `./gradlew vaadinPrepareNode` once.
-> The task will download a local node.js distribution to your project folder, into the `node/` folder.

 ## Running With Spring Boot from your IDE In Development Mode